david-borja/cs50w-splitwise/README.md

   - Settled reimbursements are seen on the expenses feed, but their amount is not taken in account for the calculated 'total expenses' and 'my expenses'
 - Separate User and Alias model - created group memebers are regarded as universally unique aliases.
   - Future feature: group members can receive a link to claim their alias in a group and become app users
-- Custom interactivity of the app state with JavaScript combined with modifying the url accordingly (ie: expenses/balances section)
+- Custom interactivity of the app state with JavaScript combined with modifying the url accordingly (ie: expenses/balances section).
 - Integration of Django Tailwind for enhanced styling and responsiveness.
-- Mock data and seed script to easily see the app functionality in action
+- Mock data and seed script to easily see the app functionality in action.

 ## File Structure
 The main files that power up the app are found in: